Pressure Ulcers - Risk Assessment and Prevention

 Pressure ulcers, also known as bedsores or pressure sores, are generally injuries to the skin and underlying tissue that results when someone keeps pressing or rubbing against the skin.
 These sores are usually seen on the bony prominences like hips, ankles, heels, tailbone, etc. Due to prolonged pressure, shear and friction, the area of the skin breaks down.
 This results in pressure sores.
-Pressure ulcers embody a major burden of sickness and minimize the quality of life and patient’s carrier.
+Pressure ulcers embody a major burden of sickness and minimize the quality of life and the patient’s carrier.

 Factors That Increase The Risk Of Pressure Ulcers

 People with a medical condition that restricts them to change position or use a wheelchair or confines them to a bed for a long time, in such patients, the risk of bedsores double.
-These develop quickly and most of the times difficult to treat.
+These develop quickly and most of the time difficult to treat.
 The immobility in the patient could be as a result of:

 - Illness or injury that requires wheelchair use or bed rest

 - Recovery after surgery

 There are several other factors that increase the risk of bedsores like:

 Nonfunctional Sensory System: Neurological disorders, spinal cord injuries, and other conditions can cause loss of sensation.
 Such patients are unable to sense the pain or discomfort, which can result in bedsores.

 Age: As your skin gets older, it becomes thin, less elastic, and more fragile as compared to those who are young.
 This makes the skin of elderly vulnerable to damage.

 Weight loss: Weight loss condition is extremely common during long term illness, paralysis, and muscle atrophy.